tposney/midi-qol/README.md

 chatMessage.update({content: content});
 ```
 hitContent is just html, so you could insert whatever you want in any of the divs above.

+## Some Tricks you can do...
+This is just a place where I'll write down some ideas that I think are cute.
+I'll assume that DAE/times-up is avaialable as well.

+* Activation Conditions can be useful to tailor effects without requiring additional macro code.
+Activation Condition is checked when the config setting for Roll Other Damage is set to activation and allows fine tuning of bonus damage, think slayer items.
+The Active Effect Condition allows you apply active effects to targets, e.g. mace of disruption only frightens undead, use ```['fiend', 'undead'].includes('@raceOrType')``` to only apply active effects to undead.

+* Items/Weapons that do full damage and a save to avoid application of an effect (like blinded).
+Set full damage save (on a weapon it's a property on anything else the text "full damage on save").
+Add Blinded as a "Status Effect" active effect to the item.

+* Attacks that do some damage and a save for additional damage (like spider's poisonous bite).
+You need to enable the midi-qol setting "Roll Other Damage on rwak/mwak).
+Set the "Other Damage" to the poison damage.
+Midi will notice that the attack has other damage to roll and apply the saving throw to the "Other Damage" rather than the main damage.
+(Special Trick, if the other damage field is blank AND the weapon does not have the versatile type set midi will roll the versatile damage instead - this is because the dnd5e SRD chooses to make this damage versatile - which I think is wrong).

+* The activation condition setting on Roll Other damage... makes implementing special condition items pretty easy, like slayer weapns - use the condition to check the target type and the "Other" damage will get rolled if it matches. "@raceOrType".includes("dragon") is a simple sample condtion for dragon slaying.

+* Active Auras can be very useful for proximity effects.
+If you make the aura effect a midi-qol OverTime effect, the tricky while within 10 feet of X take damage on the start of your turn (with or without a save) are very easy to implement.
+The effect will be removed when the target moves away from the aura generating token but the damage will only get rolled at the right time.
+Flaming Sphere (in the midi-qol sample items uses this trick) and also summons a token for the sphere with the aura effect on the sphere.

+* Overtime effects.
+It turns out that this has lots of applications.
+One that is not obvious is that you can use the overtime effect as a switch to turn on and off other effects.
+If you have one effect with multiple changes, one of which is an OverTime effect, they will ALL be applied and ALL removed on a save.
+Here's a screen shot of Hold Person, which has an overtime effect for the save and a payload of applying the paralyzed status effect to a target.

+* How to set the special duration of an effect.
+There are lots of various ways to expire a condition (too many to list here) but one common problem is setting an effect to expire at the start of the targets next turn/next attack by the caster.
+If you don't specify a seconds/rounds/turns duration as well, then the default of 1 round will apply, which may be before the special duration expires.
+So if putting a special duration make sure to set the duration of the effect to be larger than the special duration will take to happen.
+If the item generating the effect has a duration that will get used if there is no time based duration specified.

+* WHich sort of Macro to use?
+  - macro.execute/macro.ItemMacro effects (DAE) are applied to the target (run when added and run again when deleted) and are able to access fields from the caster and the target (see the DAE readme).
+They can be especially useful if you need to change a field that should not be changed via active effects, like temphp (or any effect that might get changed after the effect is applied, hp is the classic example).
+They are only applied to the target if the attack hit or the target did not save.
+Since the macro is also called when the active effect is removed from the target you are able to do any cleanup you want.
+  - OnUse macros (set on the item sheet).
+These are run whenever the item is used, even if the attack missed.
+You can do pretty much anything inside the macro and the result is awaited.
+Look in here for the information that is provided.
+You can't pass arguments to OnUse macros yourself.
+Useful if you want to do something to targets/other tokens/self that can't be expressed/should not be done with active effects.
+  - DamageBonusMacro, this is run whenever an attack rolls damage.
+The main idea is to enhance the damage rolled by the attack which does not depend on the item used, things like sneak attack/hunter's mark and so on.
+The same information is passed to the macro and can be awaited.
+  - If you want to store information about the state of things you can do ```setProperty(actor,"flags.myflag.something", value)``` and retrieve it with ```getProperty(actor, "flags.myflag.somethng")```.
+The information will be reset on a game reload (so it really should be short term data) and is ONLY available on the same client that set the infromation, but does not require a database transaction so is very cheap.
+If it needs to last over game reloads or be accessible on other clients you need to do actor.setFlag...

 ## Sample Chat Logs
 ![No Combo Card](pictures/nocombo.png) ![Combo Card](pictures/combo.png)